-In all cases the report will be submitted as soon as practicable and by the quickest means practicable.
-Notwithstanding the requirements to actually prepare and file a Mandatory Report, it is the responsibility of every person working at ORIA or CKIA who observes or witnesses a mandatory incident or accident to inform the Chief Safety Management Officer, or their respective supervisor or manager of the details of the incident or accident immediately.
+In all cases the report will be submitted as soon as possible, by the quickest means available.
+When the circumstances of an occurrence are judged to be particularly hazardous, the CAA is to be informed of the essential details immediately by telephone at the numbers listed in the previous section on reportable accidents and incidents.
+This shall be followed by a written report to the CAACI and CIAA CSMO within 72 hours of the event.
+Notwithstanding the requirements to actually prepare and file a Mandatory Report, it is the responsibility of every person working at ORIA or CKIA who observes or witnesses a mandatory incident or accident to inform the Chief Safety Management Officer, and their respective supervisor or manager of the details of the incident or accident immediately.